-As you can see, when I have the statement selected the corresponding object on which the statement acted upon is highlighted in the snap shot that the active screen has captured.
+As you can see, when I have the statement selected, the corresponding object on which the statement acted upon is highlighted in the snapshot that was captured by the active screen.

-Let us see what happens when I move to the next statement, (Click to enlarge image)
+Let’s see what happens when I move to the next statement.

 The corresponding text box where I am trying to enter the First Name is highlighted and as it can be noted this is no longer the Gmail page, it is the ‘create a new Google account’ page.

-Now let us see what how much of information can we ask QTP to store in this snap shot while recording and how do we do it.
+Now let us see how much information we can ask QTP to store in this snapshot while recording and how do we do it.

-The following are the levels and what each level means gets displayed as the user sets them.
+Given below are the levels and what each level means to get displayed as the user sets them.

-The active screen, apart from being a visual aid at examining process also has several important aspects that can help the tester to manipulate the tests as required.
+The active screen, apart from being a visual aid during the examining process, also has several important aspects that can help the tester manipulate the tests as required.

-- The Objects in the Active screen can be added to the local or shared object repositories.
+- Objects in the Active screen can be added to local or shared object repositories.

 - Check-points can be added from this screen.